alextgu/project-a-week-challenge/week1/README.md

-# 🃏 PokerJack
+# 🃏 Poker BlackJack (Still thinking of a clever name)

-Classic Texas Holdem poker, but with additional black jack rules. (instructions to run locally at bottom of the page) For 2-9 players.
+Classic Texas Holdem poker, but with additional black jack rules. (instructions to run locally at bottom of the page) For 2-8 players.

 ---
 ## Purpose

-Week 1 of project a week!
+Week 1 of the project a week challenge!
 I am starting with something with OOP since I need to touch up on it for interviews and tests.
-This card game randomly came into my head while I was yapping on call with Nityant Rathi.
+This card game randomly came into my head while I was yapping on a call with Nityant Rathi.

 ---